bilalnadeem614/swelter/README.md

 An autonomous AI agent that monitors hyperlocal heat risk and maintains OSHA compliance records for small construction and landscaping contractors.
 Built solo for FortyGuard's Hackathon'26.

 ## Problem

 Small contractors manage heat safety manually by checking weather apps, creating inconsistency, lack of documentation, and liability exposure.
-Existing tools are either informational-only or enterprise-priced.
+Existing tools are either informational-only, paperwork-only, or enterprise-priced hardware platforms.

 ## Solution